-Grand Center Arts District, St. Louis, MO
+Vertigo Treatment Grand Center Arts District, St. Louis, MO

-Grand Center Arts District, St. Louis, MO
+Vertigo Treatment Grand Center Arts District, St. Louis, MO

-Return to the activities you love with tailored vertigo treatment in St. Louis.
+Return to the things you enjoy with tailored vertigo treatment in St. Louis.

 What Causes Vertigo?

 • Meniere’s Disease: This disorder of the inner ear can lead to dizzy spells (vertigo) and hearing loss.
-In Meniere’s disease, a buildup of fluid in the inner ear causes pressure changes, affecting hearing and balance.
+In Meniere’s disease, a buildup of fluid in the inner ear causes pressure changes, impacting hearing and balance.

 • Head or Neck Injuries: Harm to the head or neck can cause vertigo, which may develop immediately or sometime after the injury.